-As at the beginning of February, the Bill had passed through its automatic first stage in the House of Commons with a second reading due next.
+At the beginning of February, the Bill passed through its automatic first stage in the House of Commons.
+The more detailed second reading stage started on 10 March with MPs starting to scrutinise the content and hear from witnesses.

 The government summarises the Bill as making provision for: